ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

                          in SV1 xt yt
 ```

-One problem is that accurate integration of SDEs is quite tricky as I was kindly made aware of : https://github.com/ocramz/sde/issues/2 , so anything beyond textbook examples would require significant rework.
+One problem is that accurate, long-horizon integration of SDEs is quite tricky as I was kindly made aware of : https://github.com/ocramz/sde/issues/2 , so anything beyond textbook examples would require significant rework.

 ## `ad-delcont`

 This library ( https://hackage.haskell.org/package/ad-delcont ) implements reverse-mode automatic differentiation using a certain control primitive ("delimited continuations"), rather than the more common "tape" data structure.

-I already wrote about this project with explanation and examples: http://ocramz.github.io/posts/2021-07-18-ad-delcont.html , but here I want to highlight how I find the final result quite "ergonomic":
+I already wrote about this project with explanation and examples: http://ocramz.github.io/posts/2021-07-18-ad-delcont.html , but here I want to highlight how I find the final result quite "ergonomic".

 It's ergonomic to _library authors_ because you can extend it safely and without knowing how its internals work; here `op1` turns a unary operator and its adjoint into a component that can be plugged into bigger AD-enabled functions.
 The type constraints on the first argument of `op1` are basic numbers.